 We are processing your data on the following grounds:

-where you have specifically consented to the processing of your special category data for the purposes of participating in the Sense of Smell Project;
+where you have specifically consented to the processing of your special category data for the purposes of being considered for participation in research or participating in the Sense of Smell Project;

 where you are purchasing products from our online shop or we are otherwise providing services to you - the processing is necessary for the performance of the contract between you and us.
 This includes where you have instructed us to take some pre-contractual steps prior to us formalising the contract;

 the processing is necessary for us to comply with our legal obligations and tax or other financial regulations;

 the processing is necessary for achieving our legitimate interest of conducting research into the long term effects of smell loss.
 In accordance with data protection law, we have carefully weighed your interests and fundamental rights and freedoms against our interest to process your information and are satisfied that we are justified in processing your information for this purpose;